Huachao/vscode-restclient/README.md

 * -d, --data, --data-ascii,--data-binary, --data-raw

 ## Copy Request As cURL
-Sometimes you may want to get the curl format of an http request quickly and save it to clipboard, just pressing `F1` and then selecting/typing `Rest Client: Copy Request As cURL` or simply right-click in the editor, and select `Copy Request As cURL`.
+If you need to quickly obtain the curl format of an HTTP request and save it to your clipboard, you can use a handy shortcut.
+Simply hit `F1` and select/type `Rest Client: Copy Request As cURL`.
+Alternatively, you can right-click in the editor and select `Copy Request As cURL.`

 ## Cancel Request
-Once you want to cancel a processing request, click the waiting spin icon or use shortcut `Ctrl+Alt+K`(`Cmd+Alt+K` for macOS), or press `F1` and then select/type `Rest Client: Cancel Request`.
+If you want to cancel a processing request, click the waiting spin icon or use shortcut `Ctrl+Alt+K`(`Cmd+Alt+K` for macOS), or press `F1` and then select/type `Rest Client: Cancel Request`.

 ## Rerun Last Request
 Sometimes you may want to refresh the API response, now you could do it simply using shortcut `Ctrl+Alt+L`(`Cmd+Alt+L` for macOS), or press `F1` and then select/type `Rest Client: Rerun Last Request` to rerun the last request.

 ## Request History
 ![request-history](https://raw.githubusercontent.com/Huachao/vscode-restclient/master/images/request-history.png)
-Each time we sent an http request, the request details(method, url, headers, and body) would be persisted into file.
-By using shortcut `Ctrl+Alt+H`(`Cmd+Alt+H` for macOS), or press `F1` and then select/type `Rest Client: Request History`, you can view the last __50__ request items(method, url and request time) in the time reversing order, you can select any request you wish to trigger again.
+Every time you send an http request, the request details, including method, url, headers, and body, are saved into a file for future reference.
+To access this content, you can use the shortcut `Ctrl+Alt+H`(`Cmd+Alt+H` for macOS), or press `F1` and then select/type `Rest Client: Request History`.
+This will allow you to view the last __50__ request items in time reversing order, displaying the method, url, and request time for each one.
 After specified request history item is selected, the request details would be displayed in a temp file, you can view the request details or follow previous step to trigger the request again.

 You can also clear request history by pressing `F1` and then selecting/typing `Rest Client: Clear Request History`.